GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 Next, we will lay out the elements inside the cell.

-Since the elements overlap and it is difficult to select, specify from the `Elements tree` on the left side of the screen.
+Since the elements overlap and are difficult to select, specify them from the `Elements tree` on the left side of the screen.
 - There is a section called `Elements tree` at the top of `UI Builder` in the Design menu.
-- Uncheck `Only show hideable` if it is checked.
+- If `Only show hideable` is checked, uncheck it.
 - *If only `pet list` is displayed, click `+` to open the tree.

 ![bg right w:400](images/2022-11-25-18-51-06.png)

 ---

-Now, let's set it in order from `pet list image`.
+Now, let's configure the settings in order starting from `pet list image`.
-- Click the `pet list image` in the `Elements tree` to open the settings window
+- Click `pet list image` in `Elements tree` to open the settings window
-- In the `Layout` tab, set the same as the image on the right.
+- In the `Layout` tab, configure the settings as shown in the image on the right.

-It is set to be placed in the center of the cell and to be displayed as large as possible while maintaining the aspect ratio of 4:5.
+The settings will place it in the middle of the cell and display it large enough to fill the cell while maintaining the aspect ratio of 4:5.

 ![bg right w:400](images/2022-11-25-19-00-50.png)

 ---

-Next, put the same settings as the image on the right in `Layout` of `Shape A`.
+Next, enter the same settings as the image on the right in `Layout` of `Shape A`.

-It is set to be placed at the bottom of the cell and displayed as large as possible to the left and right while maintaining the height of 45px.
+The setting is to place it at the bottom of the cell and enlarge it to the left and right while maintaining the height of 45px.

 ![bg right w:400](images/2022-11-25-19-05-28.png)

 ---

-Next, put the same settings as the image on the right in the `Layout` of `pet list name`.
+Next, enter the same settings as the image on the right in `Layout` of `pet list name`.

-It is the same content as `Shape A`.
+It has the same content as `Shape A`.

 ![bg right w:400](images/2022-11-25-19-08-56.png)